 If you’re a business owner, estate planning is crucial for the continuity of your business.
 It allows you to:

-- Plan for the succession of your business
+- Plan for the succession of your business with appropriate structures in place

 Here’s a summary of who should consider estate planning and why: